Viborg Cathedral: Missionaries

 As far as is recorded, the first Christian missionary to set foot in Denmark, probably only penetrating the south, perhaps Hedeby in Schleswig, was St. Willibrord (658-739), a Saxon monk from Northumbria with strong connections to the imperial court of the Carolingian kings.
 The collapse of his mission to Friesland in 695 left him without anyone else to convert, so he turned north and went to the pagan Danes.
 All we know is that he failed to convert anyone, but succeeded in bringing back some young men whom he hoped to teach and train to become the next generation of missionaries to the north.
 No more is known of the young men.
-Virtually nothing is known of Denmark for the next 120 years when the first successful missionaries brought Christian ideas and beliefs to the Danes.
+Virtually nothing is known of Denmark for the next 120 years, when the first successful missionaries brought Christian ideas and beliefs to the Danes.

 Missionaries from the combined Archdiocese of Hamburg Bremen in Germany were specifically tasked with bringing Christianity to the people of the North.
-The Apostle of the North, Ansgar (801-865) arrived in southern Denmark in 822.
-In the short term Ansgar had the same luck as Willibrord did, but he lived long enough to persist and in the end persuaded the great men of southern Denmark that Christianity and the friendship that it brought with the Frankish empire on their southern borders was something to seriously consider.
-Ansagar's approach was that the peoples of the north would be won over little by little and that instead of razing the sacred groves, the sites should be used for Christian churches and in that way win over the heart of the people.
+The Apostle of the North, Ansgar (801-865), arrived in southern Denmark in 822.
+In the short term, Ansgar had the same luck as Willibrord did, but he lived long enough to persist and, in the end, persuaded the great men of southern Denmark that Christianity and the friendship that it brought with the Frankish empire on their southern borders was something to seriously consider.
+Ansagar's approach was that the people of the north would be won over little by little and that instead of razing the sacred groves, the sites should be used for Christian churches and in that way win over the hearts of the people.
 He also decided that if he could win over the chiefs, nobles, or kings, the people would follow.

 Regional assembly

 Viborg was the location of one of the three great regional assembly places in Denmark. (landsting) The first recorded proclamation of a King of Denmark was at Viborg for King Hardecanute in 1027.
-The monk, Ælnoth of Canterbury, apparently attended the Viborg assembly before 1120 and wrote "There (at Viborg) assembled rapidly great crowds from all over Jutland, some for trade in the market, others go there to talk.
-Thereby laws are established, and it is determined whether (old) laws are still in force and at the same time made effective.
+The monk, Ælnoth of Canterbury, apparently attended the Viborg assembly before 1120 and wrote "There (at Viborg) assembled rapidly great crowds from all over Jutland, some for trade in the market, others went there to talk.
+Thereby, laws are established, and it is determined whether (old) laws are still in force and, at the same time, made effective.
 Whatever is agreed upon by the unified voice of the crowd cannot without punishment be set aside anywhere in Jutland."